DeWalt vs. Bosch: Which of the Two Brands Is Better?

 DeWalt’s 12V MAX series, on the other hand, is fairly lean and only includes some impact drills and drivers, mini reciprocating saws, inspection cameras, jobsite radios, and thermometers.

-Both brands offer a good selection of corded tools and of accessories for all their tools including drill bits, screwdriver bits, saw blades, and so on.
+Both brands offer a good selection of corded tools and accessories for all their tools including drill bits, screwdriver bits, saw blades, and so on.

 DEWALT DCS577X1 FLEXVOLT 60V MAX 7-1/4" Worm Style Saw Kit, 9.0Ah Battery